 The Environmental Policy includes our objectives for managing and improving our environmental performance.
-A summary of our Environmental Policy is below:
+The Environmental Policy and associated Action Plan are below:

 Where practicable, the Environmental Policy commits us to reducing the impacts of our operations and service delivery upon the natural environment.
 By managing our own environmental impacts, and encouraging and supporting others to do the same, we aim to improve the environment for the benefit of our residents, employees, businesses and visitors.

 We report against the objectives within the Environmental Policy by publishing an annual Environmental Statement.
 Each Statement includes the key achievements made against objectives in the previous year:

 2008/09 Environmental Statement (pdf 2mb opens in new window)

 2009/10 Environmental Statement (pdf 563kb opens in new window)

 2010/11 Environmental Statement (pdf 798kb opens in new window)

 2011/12 Environmental Statement (pdf 975kb opens in new window)